 mkaz.blog

 Vim has different modes of operations.
 The main modes are NORMAL, INSERT, and VISUAL mode.
 I capitalize the modes because vim does, I'm not shouting them.
-The commands you use are based on what mode you are in.
-Vim's INSERT mode is like other editors, what you type will be inserted into the document.
+Vim's INSERT mode is like other editors, what you type is inserted into the file.

 NORMAL Mode

 To realize the strength of Vim, you need to make NORMAL mode your default mode.
-I don't like telling people what to do, no vim shaming here, but the majority of power and commands are used in NORMAL mode.
+I don't like telling people what to do—no vim shaming here, use the arrow keys, they're great—but the majority of power in Vim comes in NORMAL mode.

-You use Esc to return to NORMAL mode after inserting text, so I will mash the Esc key often.
-Every time I finish an edit, or make a change, I'm constantly returning to NORMAL mode.
+Use Esc to return to NORMAL mode after inserting text.
+I mash the Esc key often, every time I finish an edit, or make a change, I'm constantly returning to NORMAL mode.

 There is a reason it is called NORMAL mode; it is the mode where you can do all the extra vimmy stuff.
 INSERT mode is just typing text, any editor can do that.